Tarunchintada/github-access-reporter/README.md

 ---

-### 4. Run the application
+## 4. Run the Application

 ```
 mvn clean install
 mvn spring-boot:run
 ```

-The application will start on:
+The application will start at:

 ```
 http://localhost:8080